 Maintain focus and a positive mindset

 Three months had passed since I made the decision to learn to swim properly.
 And as I stood in the pool, I realised that I hadn’t put much effort into learning for that day.
 That being said, I finished the swim and learned a valuable lesson while I was at it.

-For example, cross training by cycling can give us anaerobic benefits and reduce the impact on our arms and legs.
-Of course, we can’t count on the fact that our arms and legs will not last forever.
-So we need to also work on building up our abilities in other areas.
+For example, cross-training by cycling can give us anaerobic benefits and reduce the impact on our arms and legs.
+We can’t count on the fact that our arms and legs will last forever, so we need to also work on building up our abilities in other areas.

 Slow and steady

-To finish a long distance swim, we need to set a healthy pace.
+To finish a long-distance swim, we need to set a healthy pace.
 By figuring out what pace we need to maintain, we are likely to cross the finish line and achieve our desired time.

 There are other races to be swum

 The same thing goes for investing.
 There will always be more investment opportunities.
 But if we get completely immersed in one particular opportunity, the others will pass us by without us noticing.
 We should always keep our mind focused on the big picture and our eyes on the multitude of opportunities to make money.

 Don’t go it alone

-Just as it is with swimming, investors need motivators, those with experience to provide advise and to point us in the right direction so that we can meet our financial goals.
-Seeking out advise is always a wise investment whether we are new to the markets or more seasoned investors.
+Just as it is with swimming, investors need motivators, those with experience to provide advice and to point us in the right direction so that we can meet our financial goals.
+Seeking out advice is always a wise investment whether we are new to the markets or more seasoned investors.